 With a little help from you, your kitty can stay healthy and active -- and have a little more fun, too.

 Aim to play with your cat for around 10 to 15 minutes at a time.
 If they don’t enjoy it, they’ll let you know.
 When they get bored, put the toys away and offer some praise and a few treats.

 Introduce some new toys.
 You probably already know that cats are fond of feathers and strings.
 But you can watch them while they play to find out what kinds of objects they like best.
 Try out a toy shaped like a bird, then one that looks like a mouse, and another that resembles a bug.
 The plaything she likes most can help you figure out what kind to buy in the future.

 Be prepared for the kill.
 Cats are especially satisfied when they can get their teeth and claws solidly into their playthings.
 Let them do it, and be ready to offer replacement toys and feathers when old ones get worn out.

 Add some new levels to your games.
 Get a multi-story cat tree and put it near an open floor space where your cat can run, then jump onto it.

 Take a hike.
-Just like dogs, cats can learn to walk on a leash, though it’s best if you can teach her how while she’s young.
+Just like dogs, cats can learn to walk on a leash, though it’s best if you can teach them how while they are young.
 Strolls outside are best suited to cats who aren’t shy.
 Use a harness instead of just a collar and the leash.
-Before you go outside together, make sure there aren’t any loose neighborhood dogs that might spook her.
+Before you go outside together, make sure there aren’t any loose neighborhood dogs that might spook them.

 Don’t forget the lasers.
 A laser pointer can provide endless entertainment and, yes, exercise, as your cat chases it.

 Put playtime on the calendar.
 Carve out a spot in your schedule for you and kitty to have some fun every day.
 Cats are most active at dawn and dusk, so the evening or early morning would be ideal.
-You might also work in a play session before her meals to give her the thrill of the hunt as she “catches” her food.
+You might also work in a play session before their meals to give them the thrill of the hunt as the cat “catches” their food.